The Role of Prenuptial Agreements

 Child custody cannot be included in a prenuptial agreement.
 Each state has its own laws governing these documents.

 A prenuptial agreement can certainly make divorce simpler.
 It clarifies and streamlines many difficult issues.
 But it’s not a get-out-of-mediation-free card.
 After all, a prenuptial agreement is only as good as the lawyer drawing it up.
 A poorly drafted document can leave a great deal of uncertainty.
 And even a well-drawn prenuptial agreement can be open to interpretation.

-If you want an attorney-mediator with experience handling prenuptial agreements, please call Split Simple today at (855) 665-9920 or contact us online for Chicago divorce mediation and uncontested divorce services in Denver.
+If you want an attorney-mediator with experience handling prenuptial agreements in divorce, please call Split Simple today at (855) 665-9920 or contact us online for Chicago divorce mediation and uncontested divorce services in Denver.